MS Norröna: Norröna (2003)

-The new Norröna is a modern cruiseferry.
-It was built in Lübeck, Germany, and had its maiden voyage in April 2003.
-Norröna has a total LOA (length overall) of 165 m, and a width of 30 m; 34.23 m with lifeboats.
+The new Norröna is a modern cruiseferry, built in Lübeck, Germany, with her maiden voyage in April 2003.
+She has a total LOA (length overall) of 165 m, and a width of 30 m; 34.23 m with lifeboats.
 She has a total of 318 passenger cabins and 72 crew cabins, which accommodates the space of approximately 1,482 passengers and 118 crew members.
 She has a total of 1830 m of trailer lane, with space for 800 cars or 130 cargo trailers.
 Her cruising speed is approximately 21 knot.
 Norröna is the only way to take personal cars to the Faroe Islands and Iceland from Denmark or from the Faroe Islands and Iceland to Denmark.